AUDIO VERSION: YouTube Podbean

 Now for all of you TYPE As who committed accidental killings—you are in a similar situation.
 You didn’t mean to kill someone.
 You didn’t realize the food you served was poisonous.
 You didn’t hear your nephew fall into the pool or you would have saved him before he drowned.
 You didn’t see that girl who was chasing after her ball until it was too late to brake.
 You didn’t mean to send the wrong type of blood up to surgery and now the patient is dead because of the transfusion.
 You’re a cop and you shot the guy because it looked like he was reaching for his gun, but it turns out it was just his wallet.
 Certainly you can replay the sequence in your mind over and over again.
 You can keep beating yourself up over the fact that you should have been paying more attention or been in less of a hurry or thought of those other factors, but guess what?
 God didn’t want you to be perfect in that moment.
 He wanted things to go exactly as they went, because no one dies on this earth ahead of schedule.

 When it comes to cases of accidental, unintentional killings the explanation is this: God used you to kill someone.
 He didn’t need to involve you, but He chose to because there are positive lessons He wants to bring out of this whole experience which will draw you closer to Him.
 One of those lessons is gaining a more accurate view of how He judges you and what He expects of you.
 He doesn’t expect perfection.
 He expects you to have plenty of moments in which you are tired, stumbling, sloppy, distracted, lazy, and so absorbed in your own concerns that you just don’t care about anyone else.
 This is called being human.
 No human is perfect, and if it weren’t for God constantly protecting us from each other, we’d all have killed each other off a long time ago.
 So we’re now going to ask you the same question we asked the other TYPE As: are you going to be teachable?
 Are you going to be receptive to the fact that God does not share your need to beat yourself up over this from now on?
 It was a mistake.
 You weren’t trying to hurt anyone, so let’s stop turning this into something it’s not and deal with the real issue at hand.
 This whole experience has revealed where you’ve got some serious holes in your understanding about how good and gracious God is and how easy He is to succeed with.
 These are far more important issues than pondering what kind of life your victim would have had if they hadn’t been killed by you.
 No one dies prematurely in God’s universe.
 You didn’t cheat your victim out of anything: they lived out all of the days that God had allotted to them.
-So it’s time to move forward and stop letting your own life be put on permanent hold (see Escaping the Trap of Guilt).
+So it’s time to move forward and stop letting your own life be put on permanent hold.

 DEALING WITH HUMAN AUTHORITIES – ALL TYPES